 It was also found sales were 4.3 per cent lower when diners were played a random playlist, versus having no music on at all.

 Consider the mood and choose the appropriate genre.
-Generally, choose pop music for a more youthful, vibrant ambience and classic rock for a retro pub vibe.
+Generally, pop music for a more youthful, vibrant ambience and classic rock for a retro pub vibe.

 Volume and tempo are important too; fast music encourages diners to eat faster, increasing table turnover, while loud music causes customers to buy more drinks.